 In its place, Honda now has the CRF250L as the only true trail bike in their range.
 Using what is essentially a road bike engine in a steel frame, the budget priced bike is constructed outside Japan and has proved to be a popular bike for both commuters and would-be off-roaders.

-We at Ride Expeditions are retiring all of the trusty Honda XRs from our tour bike fleet in Southeast Asia and now need to decide on their replacement.
-So which of these bikes takes the top step in this battle of an often forgotten class?
+After retiring all of the trusty Honda XRs from our tour bike fleet in Southeast Asia and we needed to decide on their replacement.
+So which of these bikes would takes the top step in this battle of an often forgotten class?
 We had to know…

 Toby purchased one of each bike in Cambodia and Julian took some out for test rides on the UK’s green lanes.
 The Kawasaki KLX250S Vs Honda CRF250L… which is really better?